OCA/geospatial/geoengine_partner/readme/USAGE.rst

 * Open a partner form
 * Go in `Geoengine Map` tab
 * Change to edit mode
-* Click on the map to add a point.
+* Click on the map to add a point or update It.

 To remove the point click on the trash bin.
 To edit the point drag and drop it.